isomerpages/mlaw-corp/news/press-releases/_posts/2020-04-20-COVID-19-Temporary-Measures-Act-Provisions-relating-to-Temporary-Reliefs-to-Commence-on-20-April-2020.md

 </ol>

 <ol start="13">
-<li>Further information on obtaining relief and the process of application to PACT is available at <a>http://www.mlaw.gov.sg/covid19-relief</a>.</li>
+<li>Further information on obtaining relief and the process of application to PACT is available at <a href="http://www.mlaw.gov.sg/covid19-relief">http://www.mlaw.gov.sg/covid19-relief</a>.</li>
 </ol>

 **B.	Temporary Relief for Financially Distressed Individuals and Businesses**